Allar/ue5-style-guide/README.md

 <a name="s-uvs"></a>
 ### 4.1 Static Mesh UVs ![#](https://img.shields.io/badge/lint-supported-green.svg)

-If Linter is reporting bad UVs and you can't seem to track it down, open the resulting `.log` file in your project's `Saved/Logs` folder for exact details as to why its failing.
+If Linter is reporting bad UVs and you can't seem to track it down, open the resulting `.log` file in your project's `Saved/Logs` folder for exact details as to why it's failing.
 I am hoping to include these messages in the Lint report in the future.

 <a name="4.1.1"></a>
 <a name="s-uvs-no-missing"></a>